What to Do After a Car Accident

 - Location of the incident

-- Photos of the scene and all vehicles involved
+- Photos of the scene and all vehicles involved, including tag numbers

 - Insurance information from others involved: company name, policy number, and phone number